Hotel Corona de Aragón fire

-The Corona de Aragón Fire was a fire that killed at least 80 people in the five-star Corona de Aragón Hotel in Zaragoza, Aragon, Spain on 12 July 1979.
-At the time of the event the Hotel lodged high-profile General Franco family members Carmen Polo, Carmen Franco y Polo and Cristóbal Martínez Bordiú, as well as many high-ranking military personnel, five of whom died in the fire.
+The Corona de Aragón Fire was an accidental fire that killed at least 80 people in the five-star Corona de Aragón Hotel in Zaragoza, Aragon, Spain on 12 July 1979.
+At the time of the event, the hotel lodged high-profile members of General Franco's family Carmen Polo, Carmen Franco y Polo and Cristóbal Martínez Bordiú, as well as many high-ranking military personnel, five of whom died in the fire.

 Fire

 At the night of the fire there were 300 registered guests, the majority of whom were Spanish citizens.
 Nearly 200 guests were evacuated from the 10-story hotel, however many attempted to climb down ropes of bed sheets or tossed children out of windows into firemen's nets.
 Two United States Air Force helicopters from the Joint American-Spanish air base outside Zaragoza were used in the evacuation of guests, and some guests lay in the swimming pool on the roof until they were evacuated.
 It was reported that those who could not jump to safety, reach the ladders, or escape from their rooms, died due to suffocation.